cwimpy/web/content/publication/africa-health/index.md

 publication_types: ["6"]

 # Publication name and optional abbreviated publication name.
-publication: "*Comparative Public Management: Why National, Environmental, and Organizational Context Matter*"
+publication: "in *Comparative Public Management: Why National, Environmental, and Organizational Context Matter*"

 abstract: We examine the role of administrative capacity on health outcomes in 36 African nations using the path dependence of being a British colony as the contextual variable.